 To display the Spanning Tree MST Port Status page, click Switching > STP > Advanced > MST Port Configuration.
-Figure 3-22 and Figure 3-23 show the left and right portions of the Web page.
+The following figures show the left and right portions of the Web page.

-Note: If no MST instances have been configured on the switch, the page displays a "No MSTs Available" message and does not display the fields shown in Table 3-6 on page 3-36.
+Note: If no MST instances have been configured on the switch, the page displays a "No MSTs Available" message and does not display any fields.